ionicapple/i-miss-you-so-much_no-words-can-ever-be-enough-to-express-how-much-i-miss-you-everydayi_its-not-fair/README.md

 you're just messing around with as many women as you can.

 you're just not a serious person and i cannot stand that and i will never put up with that.

+i realized this as i was recording the voicenote over the weekend, i thought, i dont really want to talk to you, you're such a mean person ... so i finally understood why it never worked out.